arindampradhan/Projects/README.md

 **File Explorer** - Create your own simple windows explorer program.
 Add feature(s) you always thought are missing from MS Windows Explorer or Mac Finder.

-**Sort Excel/CSV File Utility** - Reads a file of records, sorts them, and then writes them back to the file.
+**Sort Excel/CSV File Utility (DONE)** - Reads a file of records, sorts them, and then writes them back to the file.
 Allow the user to choose various sort style and sorting based on a particular field.

 **Create Zip File Maker** - The user enters various files from different directories and the program zips them up into a zip file. *Optional: Apply actual compression to the files.
 Start with Huffman Algorithm.*